NourAlz/Encoder-and-GA-with-Classification/README.md

 Optimizes the hyperparameters of the Random Forest & SVM classifiers to compare with our methods

 ### GSA.ipynb
-Optimizes the hyperparameters of the Random Forest & SVM classifiers to compare with with our methods
+Optimizes the hyperparameters of the Random Forest & SVM classifiers to compare with our methods

   **Run**
   *pip install -r requirements.txt*